tmederos/Pissedtrest/README.md

 # Pissedtrest
 :rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage::rage:

 Pissedtrest is a Pintrest clone...Instead of pinning things you like, you pin things you HATE.
-All those people who hang toilet paper wrong, can't park, make products that don't work properly...
-Here is your place to vent.
+For all those times when people hang toilet paper wrong, take up two parking spaces, or make products that don't work properly...
+Here is your place to vent about it.

 # Running Tests